Kisa the Cat: Synopsis

 The next day, Ingibjorg went to the forest, but was kidnapped by a giant.
 When she began to cry, the giant, to give her something to cry about, cut off her feet.
 Kisa came and brought a cart to carry her off.
 Kisa then went to the giants' home and tipped salt into their broth.
-This made them thirsty, and when they went to the river to drink, Kisa stole back the feet, put them back on the princess, and brought her home.
+This made them thirsty, and when they went to the river to drink, Kisa stole the feet, put them back on the princess, and brought her home.
 Then she left.

 Ingibjorg was despondent that Kisa had left without a word.
 The king resolved to marry her off to hearten her.
 He summoned handsome princes, and Ingibjorg chose one.
 Then Kisa reappeared and asked to sleep at the foot of her bed on her wedding night.
 Ingibjorg agreed, and in the morning, Kisa had turned into a beautiful princess.
 She told how she and her mother had been enchanted by a spiteful fairy, and she lived in their castle until she married a prince herself.